MarcinKosinski/MarcinKosinski.github.io/_posts/2017-01-11-Entropy-Based-Image-Binarization.md

 Image processing library based on `CImg` - this is the title of `imager` package on [CRAN](https://cran.r-project.org/web/packages/imager/index.html).
 From the package's overview, it's [website](http://dahtah.github.io/imager/) and a GREAT [vignette: getting started with imager](https://cran.r-project.org/web/packages/imager/vignettes/gettingstarted.html) we can learn that it

-> contains a large array of functions for working with image data, with most of these functions coming from the CImg library by David Tschumperlé.
+> contains a large array of functions for working with image data, with most of these functions coming from the CImg library by David Tschumperle.

 [CImg](http://cimg.eu) is a simple, modern C++ library for image processing - `imager` is a glue between the R interface and this library that works under the hood.